BenLeroy/simplesensor/README.md

 - Node.js from https://nodejs.org/

-- Bower, installed with node.js by running : `$ npm install bower -g `
+- Bower, installed with node.js by running : `$ npm install bower -g`

+All used dependencies are listed in [package.json](https://github.com/BenLeroy/simplesensor/blob/master/package.json)

 ###  How to install :